- Treatment Options

 Brachytherapy for gynecologic cancers

 Brachytherapy is a common treatment for many gynecologic cancers, including cervical, uterine and vaginal cancers.
-It is standard for cervical cancer patients to receive brachytherapy after external beam radiation.
-Uterine cancer patients who can’t undergo surgery also get brachytherapy, and some patients with endometrial cancer will receive brachytherapy after surgery.
+It is standard for cervical cancer patients to receive brachytherapy after external beam radiation therapy.
+Uterine cancer patients who can’t undergo surgery also get brachytherapy.
+Some patients with endometrial cancer will receive brachytherapy after surgery.

 For patients who haven’t had surgery, gynecologic brachytherapy starts with the patient being put under general anesthesia.
 A radiation oncologist precisely places an applicator inside the patient’s vagina or uterus (depending on the type of cancer), as close to the tumor as possible.
 Advanced imaging technologies (such as MRI, ultrasound and CT Scans) help ensure the applicator is positioned to deliver the most effective dose of radiation, as well as determine the dose itself.